Aquatic grooming, and Facial fold forcing

 Some people wash real fast.

-Grooming is slow and takes lots of time.
+Grooming is slow, and takes considerable time.

 It's important to have a well-planned grooming routine.